How to start a fishing lure business: your first cast

 • Set a monthly revenue goal that will trigger your first hire.

-• Draft a simple job description for a part-time Lure Production Assistant.
+• Draft a simple job description for a part-time lure production assistant.

 • Create a spreadsheet to track your inventory of materials and finished lures.